Gain ideas, discover new fundraising opportunities, investigate sponsorship, research companies and programs.

 Increase student participation and increase sales!
 Ten easy-to-read tips to freshen your fundraising efforts.

-Arts on the River - This is an annual fundraising evening for the entirety of the Arts programs at a local junior high school.
+This is an annual fundraising evening for the entirety of the Arts programs at a local junior high school.
 The school promotes the event community wide and through the school community itself.
 It is held on a Friday evening from 6:30-9:00pm at the school with a general admission ticket of $5.00.
 Art in Action rooms and desserts are complimentary.
 Below is copy from some of the promotion for the event that might spark an idea for another creative, low cost, high yield fundraiser!

 Arts on the River is an evening of energy and creativity that celebrates the fine arts talents of the students at Riverside Junior High!
 Experience all that the Riverside Junior High Arts Departments have to offer!
 Duets & soloists from Band, Orchestra, & Choir; a concert by the RJH Jazz Band; performances from the Drama Department, poetry reading and Readers Theatre performances by students from the Language Arts department; food and more contributed by students from Family & Consumer Science Classes!
 You will have a chance to show off your artistic talents in the Art in Action rooms and enjoy many fine works of art created by RJH students in the Art Gallery.
 A silent auction with over 25 items generously donated from local businesses will be up for bidding between 6:30-8:30pm.